kuanchihwang/atm-sci-container/README.md

 To build the container images from source, use the `Containerfile` to invoke the build process directly, or use the `Makefile` for convenience.
 You must be running an x86-64 Linux system with either `docker` or `podman` installed.
 If both are found, `docker` takes precedence.
 The system architecture is limited to what is supported by the included device drivers, and is not decided by this project.

-1. Pull the base and data images.
+1. Pull the base and data container images.

     ```shell
     make stage
     ```

-2. Build the container images by specifying the desired combinations of `VERSION`, `COMPILER`, and `MPI`.
-See the "Container Image Variants and Tags" section above for details.
+2. Build the container images by specifying the desired combinations of `VERSION`, `COMPILER`, and `MPI`, one at a time.
+See the "[Container Image Variants and Tags](#container-image-variants-and-tags)" section above for details.
 The `build-hpc` target will build the `hpc-container` variant, while the `build-atm-sci` target will build the `atm-sci-container` variant.
-The `build` target will build both in order.
+The `build` target will build both.

     ```shell
     make build [VERSION=...]
 [COMPILER=...]
 [MPI=...]